 How to Make the Perfect Chicago-Style Hot DogAn extremely strict guide to hot dog perfection

-One of the many joys of each Riot Fest is the countless number of fans traveling from around the country—even around the world—to attend the festival and taste the many flavors of Chicago, Illinois.
-As we approach the largest hot dog grilling event of the year, we thought it’d make perfect sense to share with our out-of-town crowd the most iconic recipe of our hometown: the elusive, dashing, and oh-so delicious Chicago-style hot dog.
+As we approach summer grilling season, we thought it’d make perfect sense to share with our out-of-town crowd the most iconic recipe of our hometown: the elusive, dashing, and oh-so delicious Chicago-style hot dog.

 Here are all the ingredients you will need: